-SoftPOS solutions are currently mainly available on COTS devices, but Apple^{4/5} has started to deploy Tap to Pay on iPhone.
+SoftPOS solutions are currently available on nearly all COTS devices.
+Apple^{4/5/6} has started to deploy Tap to Pay on iPhone and is opening up access to their NFC technology to third-party SoftPOS Solution providers on a case-by-case basis through specific agreements.
 Nearly all COTS smart devices have NFC compatibility.
 It enables them to accept contactless payments provided they have the necessary software.